firstvideosgrp/FVG_Websuite_EU/README.md

 ### 4. Configure Frontend Constants

-After setting up your Appwrite backend, you must update the hardcoded configuration file with the IDs from your Appwrite project.
+After setting up your Appwrite backend, you must update the configuration file with the IDs from your Appwrite project.

 Open `src/constants.ts` and replace the placeholder values with your actual Appwrite credentials.